 - Frequently clean door handles and other objects which are grasped by others.
 The virus can spread rapidly.

-- Ensure good ventilation in the house.
+- Ensure good ventilation in your house.

-- Clean bedding regularly and wash on at least 60°C.
+- Clean bedding regularly and wash at least on 60°C.

 - Avoid extra irritation of the mucosa, such as by smoke.
 Smoking can cause cold symptoms to persist much longer.